-Howard Creek Trail is a 5.6 mile lightly trafficked out and back trail located near Ojai, CA that features beautiful wild flowers and is rated as moderate.
+Howard Creek Trail is a 5.6 mile lightly trafficked out and back trail located near Ojai, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.

 Directions from Ventura: Travel north on Highway 33 for about 25 miles, the highway is under restrictive use once it enters the forest.
 Go down Rose Valley Road, approximately a half mile east of Highway 33 and you'll see the trail on the right, going south.